 The Bureau of Geology houses state-of-the-art laboratory facilities that serve the analytical needs of the public and support ongoing research efforts of the entire university community.
+Bureau laboratories are used by many graduate and undergraduate students at New Mexico Tech as part of their research programs.
+Laboratories also provide hourly employment for a number of NMT students.
 Information on sampling and analyses is available on request.

 - Chemistry (and water quality analysis)